randall-coding/music-festival-gpt/blog/write-up.md

 The deployment is live [here](https://coachella-gpt.onrender.com) to try.
 It takes a minute to get results right now, but optimizing our script will be the subject of our next blog.

 Nevertheless, this shows the power of AI integrations.
 We didn't have to write a single api call or complex logic to find / compare similar bands.
-I will definitely be integrateing GPTScript into my future workflows.
+I will definitely be integrating GPTScript into my future workflows.